-The best way to see most of it is to either walk from one end to the other or – if you want to have a more different perspective – do a gondola ride in Venice.
+The best way to see most of it is to either walk from one end to the other or – if you want to have a different perspective – do a gondola ride in Venice.
 Swimming is allowed, neither in the Grand Canal nor in any other part of the historic center.

 Almost exactly in the middle of the waterway, you find another iconic sight of Venice: Rialto Bridge.
 If you decide to do a gondola ride along the Grand Canal, you’ll probably pass under it.

-11- BRIDGE OF SIGHS: One of the most famous landmarks in Venice
+14. BRIDGE OF SIGHS: One of the most famous landmarks in Venice

 One of the most beautiful bridges in Italy, the Bridge of Sighs in Venice exemplifies the splendor of what La Serenissima (the Republic of Venice) was during its years of glory.
 It is certainly one of the most remarkable landmarks in Italy.

 Constructed in order to connect the Doge’s Palace to the Nuove Prigioni, (the new prison building), the bridge’s sole purpose was to transition charged prisoners from the trial room to the final jail cells.
 As dire as that might sound, over the years countless sentimental narratives emerged trying to interpret the story behind the bridge’s name.

 The most common version recounted that prisoners would sigh as they took the last glimpse out on the beautiful Venetian lagoon.
-Other more romantic versions recount that the bridge was named after the cry of grief from loved ones below who would watch as prisoners took their last steps of freedom.
+Other more romantic versions recount that the bridge was named after the cry of grief from loved ones below who would watch as prisoners took their last steps toward freedom.